An Enemy of the People: Adaptations

+In 2024 at Duke of York's Theatre, Thomas Ostermeier directed an adaptation he co-wrote with Florian Borchmeyer.
+It was first staged in 2012, but was translated from German to English by Duncan Macmillan for the London performance.
+Starring Matt Smith and Jessica Brown Findlay, the adaptation converts the Act IV town meeting into an audience participation event which allows contemporary issues to be aired.

+A new adaptation by Amy Herzog on Broadway at the Circle in the Square Theatre previewed on February 27, 2024, with an opening night March 18.
+The production was directed by Sam Gold and starred Jeremy Strong, Michael Imperioli, and Victoria Pedretti.
+Strong won the Tony Award for Best Leading Actor in a Play for his performance.

 Censored in Mainland China

-"An Enemy of the People", produced by Berlin's Schaubühne theater, was performed in Beijing from September 6 to September 8, 2018, but the subsequent touring of the show was cancelled due to its themes.
+An Enemy of the People, produced by Berlin's Schaubühne theater, was performed in Beijing from September 6 to September 8, 2018, but the subsequent touring of the show was cancelled due to its themes.
 The audience in Beijing reportedly showed overwhelming support for Dr. Stockmann, and allegedly shouted criticism of the Chinese regime during interaction parts.
 Even in subsequent censored performances, audiences yelled "for personal freedom!"
 The regime's censorship officers would not agree to any more touring unless the script was doctored in favor of the regime's thought on what a play should be.